Why is my Face Skin Sagging?

 There are three types of non-surgical facelift procedures that can help tighten your skin and restore your natural beauty:

-Facial Skin Tightening – Botox Injection Forehead to Reduce Wrinkles by Doctor Pinkhasik
+Facial Skin Tightening – Botulinum Toxin Forehead Injection to Reduce Wrinkles by Doctor Pinkhasik

 Botulinum Toxin is used for relaxation of specific hyper-active, tense, or spastic muscles to produce the desired effect.
 Botulinum Toxin are injected using very thin needles with minimal discomfort and can be used to reduce facial wrinkles and make you look years younger.
 Not all wrinkles can be treated with Botulinum Toxin, which is why it is often used together with Dermal Filler or laser, light, radio frequency, and chemical procedures.